databio/pepatac/README.md

 export RESOURCES="/path/to/resources/folder/"
 ```

-Finally, you also need to provide a sequencing adapter file; by default in `${RESOURCES}adapters/ATAC_stanford.fa` (or wherever you specify in the config file).

-**Clone the pipeline**.Then, clone this repository using one of these methods:
-- using SSH: `git clone git@github.com:ChangLab/ATACseq.git`
-- using HTTPS: `git clone https://github.com/ChangLab/ATACseq.git`
+**Custom configuration**.
+Instead, you can also put absolute paths to each tool in the configuration file to fit your local setup.
+Just change the pipeline configuration file ([pipelines/ATACseq.yaml](pipelines/ATACseq.yaml) appropriately.

 ## Running the pipeline